maxmpz/powerampapi/poweramp_skin_sample/readme.md

 ### Skin Verification

 Poweramp (since build-1026-beta) adds a trust layer for third‑party skins.
-This is anti‑piracy *friction*, not a hard block: an unverified skin still installs, loads, and renders, but it is **soft‑degraded** - shows an `[unverified]` prefix in the skin picker, its options are kept in memory only (never persisted) and are not exported/imported, it has no in‑app options page, and it is automatically deselected 48 hours after it was first selected.
+This is anti‑piracy friction, not a hard block: an unverified skin still installs, loads, and renders, but it is soft‑degraded - shows an `[unverified]` prefix in the skin picker, its options are kept in memory only (never persisted) and are not exported/imported, it has no in‑app options page, and it is automatically deselected 48 hours after it was first selected.

-A skin becomes **verified** when its APK signing certificate is on Poweramp's built‑in allowlist.
-There is nothing to embed in the APK and nothing to strip — the trust anchor is the APK signer.
+A skin becomes **verified** when its APK signing certificate is on Poweramp's built‑in allowlist + optional in-skin-app verification
+(i.e., check for Play purchase).

 To get a skin verified:

-1. Build and publish (alpha/beta channel is enough) your skin signed with your release key (Play App Signing is fine — its per‑app certificate is stable across devices)
+1. Build and publish (alpha/beta channel is enough) your skin signed with your release key (Play App Signing is fine - its per‑app certificate is stable across devices)
 2. Get the signing certificate SHA‑256 fingerprint and your package name, and share both with us for allowlisting:
    ```
    apksigner verify --print-certs your-skin.apk
    ```
    Use the **"certificate SHA‑256 digest"** value.
-(Do not use `keytool -printcert -jarfile` — it reads only the v1/JAR signature and returns nothing for v2/v3‑only APKs.)
+(Do not use `keytool -printcert -jarfile` - it reads only the v1/JAR signature and returns nothing for v2/v3‑only APKs.)
 Without this, the skin is not trusted and any self‑verification token it sends is ignored
 3. We add the entry; it ships in the next Poweramp update (or beta iteration), after which the skin is recognized as